-Last Thursday, families got together again to celebrate the second Passover holiday at the end of the Passover week, which commemorates the parting of the Red Sea.
+Israeli families are coming together today to celebrate the Passover holiday, which commemorates our exodus from slavery in Egypt.
 Though we Israelis take this family gathering for granted, celebrating something that many Jews believe to be a myth is anything but obvious.

 Folks in Israel are not of one mind on this matter, and rounding up family members for a feast reminding us of a long-ago miracle some think never happened deserves some sort of explanation that goes beyond the simple desire for a family get together.
 Take my extended family, for example.
 Around the table were sitting people who can’t agree on almost anything.
 Some of them are on the far side of the Israeli political left.
 Some are on the far side of the Israeli political right.
 Others are scattered in-between.
 Our family represent the full political spectrum, and yet is still able to share this meal together.